section-engineering-education/engineering-education/content/articles/firebase-nine-and-above-with-react-native/index.md

 ### Working with todos
 In the `src` folder, create a `components` folder.
 Then, inside the `components` folder, create two files:

-- `Todos.js` for adding the todos view and communicating with Firebase SDK.
+- `Todos.js` to add the todos view and communicating with Firebase SDK.

-- `styles.js` for adding styles to the todos.
+- `styles.js` to add styles to the todos.

 In the `Todos.js` file: